bobbimanners/ProDOS-Utils/README-https-gateway.md

 top level domains you use to the list `tlds = [ ... ]`.
 This currently just has the common ones (`.com`, `.net`, `.gov` etc.)

-If you are using port 80 you will have to run the scrip as root:
+If you are using port 80 you will have to run the script as root:

 ```
 sudo ./dehttps-proxy.py